anpham6/squared/README.md

 # squared

 This program can convert moderately complex HTML pages into the standard XML layouts for Android.
 HTML is the most popular and versatile way to design user interfaces and can be used to generate the UI for any platform.
+SVG is nearly fully supported including transformations and CSS/SMIL animations.

 The ratio is about 1 line of HTML for every 10 lines of Android XML when using squared to generate the UI for your mobile application.
 It will also auto-generate the XML resources for the entire project.
 Using HTML best practices and techniques will output the fastest possible layout structure which is close to 95% efficient and better than most hand-written code.

-There is also nearly full SVG support including transformations and CSS/SMIL animations.
+There is also a virtual DOM framework for the browser which offers fast querying and a better programming interface than a plain DOM element.

 ## Installation (global js variable: squared)